bparanj/coding-skill/_posts/2019-04-18-dynamic-programming.md

 ## Conclusion

-The divide-and-conquer, graph exploration, and greedy choice yield definitive algorithms for a variety of important computational tasks.
+The [Divide and Conquer]({% post_url 2019-04-04-divide-and-conquer %}), graph exploration, and greedy choice yield definitive algorithms for a variety of important computational tasks.
 The drawback of these tools is that they can only be used on very specific types of problems.

-Dynamic programming and linear programming techniques have a very broad applicability that can be invoked when more specialized methods fail.
+Dynamic programming and [linear programming](/2019/11/28/how-to-prepare-quickly-for-coding-interview.html#linear-programming) techniques have a very broad applicability that can be invoked when more specialized methods fail.
 Predictably, this generality often comes with a cost in efficiency.